Payroll taxes: A small business employer’s guide

 Here are the steps you’d take to calculate payroll taxes:

 1. Determine an employee’s wages subject to payroll taxes.
-This generally includes all pay given to an employee in cash and other forms and includes taxable fringe benefits.
+Taxable wages generally include all pay given to an employee in cash and other forms as well as taxable fringe benefits.
 (Note: Health benefits paid on behalf of an employee are usually exempt from payroll taxes unless paid to an S corporation employee who is at least a 2% shareholder.)

 4. Subtract taxes (the employee share of FICA and FIT) and other deductions (such as employee health plan coverage, retirement plan contributions, etc.) from employees’ gross income to arrive at net pay.